-Papers of 3.000 to 5.000 words should be send to Emil Sobttka (esobottka@pucrs.br) and Soraya Côrtes (cortes.soraya@gmail.com) by October 31, 2020.
+Papers of 3.000 to 5.000 words should be send to Emil Sobttka (esobottka@pucrs.br) and Soraya Côrtes (cortes.soraya@gmail.com).
 They will be evaluated by an anonymous referee.
 We welcome creative studies that can promote an insightful debate on the subject.